vlad-uve/CNN-for-CIFAR10/README.md

 * Fewer convolutional layers
 * Fewer fully connected layers

-* Fewer convolutional layers: The architecture was simplified by reducing the number of convolutional layers to 4.
-This modification, compared to AlexNet's deeper structure, helped decrease both the model size and the number of parameters.
-* Fewer fully connected layers: The number of fully connected (dense) layers was reduced to 2 from the original AlexNet design to further decrease model size and complexity.

 The following regularization methods were incorporated to minimize overfitting and enhance the model's accuracy:
 * Batch Normalization
 * Dropout